 The village of Sancha is situated in the fork of three valleys and is a perfect starting and finishing point for a walk through an especially interesting piece of Beijing countryside.

-This was once one of our favourite areas for a hike, but we haven’t been able to hike here for nearly five years due to local situations that included the whole village being razed and rebuilt with little townhouses.
+This was once one of our favourite areas for a hike, but we hadn’t been able to hike here for nearly five years due to local situations that included the whole village being razed and rebuilt with little townhouses.

 We did a scouting trip and met with our old village buddies to open up the trail again.
 While the village is totally different, the hiking trail is mostly the same.
 It looks like no one hikes across the top section anymore, and we’ve did a bit of trail clearing to clean that up.
 That part will still be a bit scratchy, though.

 Our hike will start with a walk through the village and up one of the valleys, passing

 small guesthouses and by the now-abandoned trout farm restaurant.

 After we pass the restaurant we'll get on to the valley trail, following it up along a stream, past ruined farmhouses, through a forest, and up to a grassy plateau with cornfields and apricot trees.
 This plateau is on the border of three Beijing districts – Changping, Yangqing, and Huairou.